 1982-D Quarter Value

-The 1982-D quarter stands as Denver’s massive contribution to early clad quarter production, with over 480 million coins representing one of the highest mintages in Washington Quarter history and reflecting the enormous economic demand of the early 1980s.
+The 1982-D quarter stands as Denver’s contribution to early clad quarter production, with over 480 million coins struck bearing the distinctive “D” mint mark on the obverse to the right of Washington’s neck.

 1982-D Quarter Price/Grade Chart